Evan-Coleman/Navius/workspace_migration/roadmap/45-workspace-migration-updated.md

 2. **Cross-Crate Testing Infrastructure** - Preparing to develop test utilities and fixtures for integration testing across crate boundaries.

-3. **Plugin System Integration Example** - Planning the implementation of a comprehensive plugin system example to demonstrate extensibility.
+3. **Full Stack Integration Example** - Planning the implementation of a comprehensive application example that demonstrates all Navius components working together.

 ## Next Milestones